exorlive/webwrapper/Readme.md

 [TOC]

+# News
+As of May 2017, a new version (v 2.2) is released.
+Thsi includes some new configuration settings and new functionality, and updated documentation.

 # ExorLive WebWrapper

 [ExorLive](http://exorlive.com/) is an application delivered as a single page application, and so in order for desktop applications to efficiently integrate with this, ExorLive provides an executable that wraps the web application in a controllable desktop application.
 This application is called "ExorLive.Client.WebWrapper", or only "WebWrapper".
 The WebWrapper executable is a single instance application, and if executed multiple times will pass all arguments to the running instance.